Skip to main content

 The built-in exporter writes one JSON object per line to a file, organized by session ID:

-from definable.agents import JSONLExporter
+from definable.agent import JSONLExporter

 exporter = JSONLExporter(